helloiamoliver/11ty-japan/posts/day-2-arrival.md

 Washi tape and stamps galore!

-> Strolling through gardens
+> Strolling through gardens,
-> Trees and temples all around
+> Trees and temples all around.
 > Stationery store!